Are you wondering how to get rich with Airbnb? If so, let me tell you a quick story.

 A first payment covering one-third of the fee upon signing the deal.

-A second one at mid-term during the work.
+Then, you should give a second one at mid-term during the work.

 And a third final payment once the work is completed.